 - 1. Required to complete 3 hours per quarter - 2.
-Up to 1 1/2 hours may be completed as a class within the school hours, serving on the HCS worship team - 3.
-Completing hours as a class at approved events, or completing projects for the administration - 4.
+Up to 1 1/2 hours may be completed as a class within the school hours, serving on the HCS worship team unless it is a class, completing hours as a class at approved events, or completing projects for the administration - 3.
 Hours can carry over from 1st to 2nd quarter and 3rd to 4th quarter, but not at the semester